DreymaR/BigBagKbdTrixPKL/Source/README.md

 * Greek layout w/ tonos/dialytika in the acute/umlaut dead keys.
 * In the OS deadkey table ([DeadKeysFromLocID] in PKL_Tables.ini) a -2 entry means no dead keys and RAlt may be used as AltGr (CtrlAltlIsAltGr).
 * Special keys such as Back/Del/Esc/F# used to release a dead key's base char and also do their normal action.
 Now they just cancel the dead key(s).
-* A single layout entry of VK or -1 will set that key to itself as a VirtualKey (if it was set in the base layout and you don't want it remapped).
+* A single layout entry of `VK` or `VKey` will set that key to itself as a VirtualKey (if it was set in the base layout and you don't want it remapped).
 <br>

 **OTHER/NOTES**